aerowa/X270-Monterey-OpenCore/README.md

 - HDMI
 - SD Reader
 - Fingerprint reader
-- Sidecar (I would recommend replacing WNIC before even trying - even if it works performance is too poor on Intel)
+- Sidecar (WiFi: I would recommend replacing WNIC before even trying - even if it works performance is too poor on Intel)
-- AirDrop (Might work if you remove Bluetooth functionality, otherwise incompatible WNIC)
+- AirDrop (WiFi: Might work if you remove Bluetooth functionality, otherwise incompatible WNIC)
 - Dock

 # Not working